urschrei/geojson_d3/README.md

  [![Crates Link](https://img.shields.io/crates/v/geojson_d3.svg)](https://crates.io/crates/geojson_d3)
 # `GeoJSON_D3`

-# Introduction
+## Introduction
 D3 expects the rings of input Polygons in [a different order](https://github.com/d3/d3-geo/pull/79) than the [GeoJSON RFC 7946](https://tools.ietf.org/html/rfc7946#section-3.1.6) specification.
 This can lead to unexpected errors.
-This binary provides a conversion function for GeoJSON `RFC 7946` files containing Polygons and / or MultiPolygons.
-All other geometry types are left untouched.
+This binary provides a conversion function for `RFC 7946`-compliant input containing Polygons and / or MultiPolygons.

 ## Installation
 Install it using `cargo install geojson_d3`, or download a [binary](#binaries) and put it on your $PATH.